 Course Requirements Prior to Studying Abroad

-Subject to Department approval of the specific courses, electives taken through study-abroad programs may fulfill requirements for the major.
+You cannot have exceeded your limit of courses that can be taken “outside of the department.”
 In general, students may take a maximum of two courses abroad, although students who have previously taken summer courses, and students who have advanced placement should discuss their individual situations with the Director of Undergraduate Studies.
-Neither of the two Intermediate Theory courses nor Econometrics can be taken abroad for major or minor credit.
-Note that the Department policy on upper- versus lower-level electives applies to courses taken abroad.
+(You can see more details on these limits on the FAQ page.)

-The Department has collected a list of courses from universities throughout the world that we accept for credit towards the A&S major, CSOM concentration, and minor.
-For electives, the list also indicates whether the course is accepted as a lower (2000) or upper (3000)-level elective.
-A course must be 3 credits to qualify but you may combine 2 2-credit courses to count for one elective, or 3 2-credit courses to count for two electives.
+The Department has collected a list of courses from universities throughout the world where the content has been approved as either an upper- or lower-level elective in Economics.
+A course must generally be a 3 credit course to qualify but you may combine two 2-credit-hour courses to count for one elective, or three 2-credit-hour courses to count for two electives.
 The list is updated periodically.
 Student Services also has a copy of this list.
 Therefore, if a course you take is on the list, it will automatically be placed on your audit when Student Services receives the grade from the host university, assuming you have met all of the other requirements listed above.

 Plan your study abroad semester(s) with the Office of International Programs